gagana-05/Term-Project/README.md

 ## Synthesis Exploration

-The first decision in synthesis is determining the optimal synthesis strategy SYNTH_STRATEGY for your design.
+The first step in synthesis is determining the optimal synthesis strategy SYNTH_STRATEGY for your design.
 For that purpose there is a flag in the flow.tcl script, -synth_explore that runs a synthesis strategy exploration and reports the results in a table in a html file under `femto/reports/`.

 ```bash
 ./flow.tcl -design design_name -synth_explore